 An organisation with proven success in veterinary education and continuous professional development (CPD), Improve International, has been appointed to deliver this training on behalf of the APHA.

 What is the qualification?

-The APHA introduced a qualification which you are required to hold in order to act as an OV.
-This qualification, which replaces previous OV Panels, is called Official Controls Qualification (Veterinary), or OCQ(V).
-The term OCQ(V) is followed by two letters which indicate the work area covered by the specific qualification.
+The APHA introduced a qualification that you are required to hold in order to act as an OV.
+This qualification, which replaces previous OV Panels, is called the Official Controls Qualification (Veterinary), or OCQ(V).
+The term OCQ(V) is followed by two letters, which indicate the work area covered by the specific qualification.

 Further details on the work areas covered by each OCQ(V) can be found here.

 You can train for and hold any OCQ(V)s, irrespective of whether you currently work in the field covered by the qualification, as they form part of your CPD.
 For example, if you are a small animal practitioner, you can hold an OCQ(V) that relates to large animals.
 (Non-RCVS members please check here.)

 What training is required to achieve the new qualification?

 Training for each OCQ(V) consists of a series of online courses that can be taken in more than one session.
 You must, however, complete the courses in sequence and a record is maintained by Improve International, showing your progress.

 Each OCQ(V) has reflective exercises throughout and is completed with a final online examination.
 You have the opportunity to retake the examination if you are initially unsuccessful.
 Among the advantages of the new system are that delays in the availability of training courses can be avoided as all training is available on-demand.
 You can also minimise time spent away from the workplace, sometimes at distant locations, as you can take the courses either out-of-hours or during the working day.
 The OCQ(V) - TT (Tuberculin Testing), also requires assessment of practical skills.